 It measures and tracks your engagement rates and other vital metrics on several social platforms all in one place.
 So it's super simple to compare and contrast performance and stay on top of your campaign reporting!

-You can easily track the performance of each piece of content you put on social to determine what appeals the most to your audiences and what types of content you should be working to generate.
+You can easily track the performance of each piece of user-generated content you put on social to determine what appeals the most to your audiences and what types of content you should be working to generate.